 On June 5, 2023, the Company entered into a securities purchase agreement for the purchase of 15,000 shares of Series A redeemable convertible preferred stock.
 On June 8, 2023, upon closing of the offering, the Company issued 15,000 shares of Series A Preferred Stock for total gross proceeds of \$14,286 before deducting the placement agent's fees and other estimated offering expenses.
 Each share of Series A Preferred Stock had a purchase price of \$952.38, representing an original issue discount of approximately 5% of the \$1,000 stated value of each share.
-Each share of Series A Preferred Stock is convertible into shares of the Company's common stock at an initial conversion price of \$14.52 per share, at the option of the holder, at any time following the Company's receipt of stockholder approval for an increase in its authorized shares of common stock.
-The Company will be permitted to compel conversion of the Series A Preferred Stock after the fulfillment of certain conditions and subject to certain limitations.
+Each share of Series A Preferred Stock was convertible into shares of the Company's common stock at an initial conversion price of \$14.52 per share, at the option of the holder, at any time following the Company's receipt of stockholder approval for an increase in its authorized shares of common stock.